100 SAT Vocabulary Words You Should Know

 Still have questions about the SAT vocabulary?
 We’ve got you covered!
 We answer your frequently asked questions below.

-1. How Many SAT Vocabulary Words Are There?
+1. How Many SAT Words Are There?

 The SAT underwent a major redesign in 2016, and there is less vocabulary content in the revised version of the test.
 Ten questions out of the fifty-two reading and writing questions are vocabulary questions.